stanulilic/stanleyulili.com-old/_posts/2019-10-05-beginner-guide-to-chartjs.md

 To achieve that, we will use the following properties:

 - `fill` is used to specify whether the area underneath the line should be filled.
-If the property is not included, the line will have a fill by default, to remove the filling, you use `fill: false`.
+If the property is not included, the line will have a fill by default.
+To remove the filling, you use `fill: false` property.

 - `lineIntensity` is used to increase or decrease the line curvature, to remove the line curvature, set `lineintensity` to zero.